Our RPTU story

 Photo: Fraunhofer ITWM

-Presenting science in an understandable way is a skill that young researchers will be able to use again and again in the course of their careers, whether they want to inform a broad public about a complex topic or attract funding for their own research project.
-It is therefore very opportune that the TU-Nachwuchsring at the RPTU and the High Performance Centre Simulation and Software-based Innovation organise the Young Researchers Symposium (YRS) every two years – an interdisciplinary conference at which doctoral students from Kaiserslautern and Landau inspire an audience from outside their field of study for their own research project in a relaxed and pleasant atmosphere.
+Presenting science in an understandable way - a skill that young researchers will need again and again in the course of their careers: Whether you want to inform the general public about a complex topic - or attract funding for your own research project.
+So it's only fitting that the TU Nachwuchsring at RPTU and the Centre for Simulation and Software-based Innovation organize the Young Researchers Symposium (YRS) every two years - an interdisciplinary conference at which Kaiserslautern and Landau doctoral students inspire a non-specialist audience for their own research project in a relaxed and pleasant atmosphere.

-This year, a total of 41 doctoral students from the RPTU, the Fraunhofer Institute for Industrial Mathematics (ITWM), the Fraunhofer Institute for Experimental Software Engineering (IESE), the DFKI (German Research Center for Artificial Intelligence), the IVW (Leibniz Institute for Composite Materials), the Max Planck Institute for Software Systems and, for the first time, the Kaiserslautern University of Applied Sciences.
+In keeping with the motto "entertaining and captivating instead of complicated technical jargon", a total of 41 doctoral students from RPTU, the Fraunhofer Institute for Industrial Mathematics (ITWM), the Fraunhofer Institute for Experimental Software Engineering (IESE), the DFKI (German Research Center for Artificial Intelligence), the IVW (Leibniz Institute for Composite Materials), the Max Planck Institute for Software Systems and, for the first time, Kaiserslautern University of Applied Sciences presented their work this year.

-Exciting and comprehensible: Communicating a complex topic in just a few minutes
+Exciting and understandable: communicating a complex topic in just a few minutes

-In advance of the event, interested doctoral students were invited to submit an abstract, i.e. a short written summary of their scientific work.
-These abstracts were then reviewed by an interdisciplinary jury.
-On the day of the competition itself, the participants in the ‘Talk’ category then had 15 minutes of speaking time to communicate their topic in English (12 minutes of speaking time and three minutes of discussion) – whereby the presentation could be spiced up with small live experiments and videos.
+In the run-up to the event, interested doctoral students were able to submit an abstract, i.e. a short written summary of their scientific work.
+This in turn was reviewed by an interdisciplinary jury.
+On the day of the competition itself, participants in the "Talk" category then had 15 minutes to present their topic in English (12 minutes speaking time and three minutes of discussion) - whereby the presentation could be spiced up with small live experiments and videos.

-Participants in the ‘Poster’ category each received a 3-minute poster pitch, i.e. the opportunity for a short presentation, and a poster session in which they could discuss with the jury and other conference participants.
-The overall assessment was based on the evaluation of the interdisciplinary jury of the lecture or poster presentation and, in addition, an audience vote.
+Participants in the "Poster" category were each given a 3-minute poster pitch, i.e. the opportunity to give their own short presentation, and a poster session in which they were able to discuss with the jury and other conference participants.
+The interdisciplinary jury's assessment of the lecture or poster presentation and an audience vote were relevant for the overall evaluation.

-This year, Cora Laumeyer (1st place lecture) and Florian Altes (1st place poster presentation) did particularly well.
+Cora Laumeyer (1st place lecture) and Florian Altes (1st place poster presentation) did particularly well this year.

-‘The dream is not only to use this approach to generate a valuable resource from waste, but also to produce an inexpensive plastic that decomposes by itself under normal environmental conditions and thus does not contribute to long-term environmental pollution.’
-She herself is particularly enthusiastic about the interdisciplinary nature of this topic – ’producing biopolymers from wastewater or other residual materials is very complex and multi-layered, so many experts have to be involved.’
+"The dream is not only to use this process to generate a valuable resource from waste, but also to produce a low-cost plastic that decomposes by itself under normal environmental conditions and therefore does not contribute to permanent environmental pollution."
+She herself is particularly enthusiastic about the interdisciplinary nature of this topic - "the production of biopolymers from wastewater or other residual materials is very complex and multi-layered, so many experts have to be involved."

-‘The YRS gives you the opportunity to practice science communication in a protected environment’
+"The YRS gives you the opportunity to practise science communication in a protected environment"

-She would definitely recommend taking part in the YRS: ‘Everyone was very supportive and the exchange among the participants was relaxed and genuinely interested.
-The YRS gives you the opportunity to practice science communication in a protected environment and to make promising contacts.’
+She would definitely recommend taking part in the YRS: "Everyone was very welcoming and the discussions were informal and genuinely interested.
+The YRS gives you the opportunity to practise scientific communication in a protected environment and make promising contacts."

 Important for biology and medicine: making zinc visible in cells

-He would definitely recommend taking part in the YRS: ‘Communicating scientific topics in an understandable way is becoming increasingly important in today's society.
-The symposium offers the perfect opportunity to practice just that.’
+He would definitely recommend taking part in the YRS: "Communicating scientific topics in an understandable way is becoming increasingly important in today's society.
+The symposium offers the perfect opportunity to practise exactly that."

 Impressive variety of research topics

-The entire event once again offered the audience an impressive range of topics this year: the prizes were also awarded to the contributions of Nesrin Dilmen (2nd place, Best Talk) with a lecture on biologically inspired copper catalysts, Arvid Kraus (2nd place, Best Poster), who reported on mixing processes in the process industry, Stephanie Rommel (3rd place, Best Talk) with a lecture on the early detection of Parkinson's disease and Maximilian Eckrich (3rd place, Best Poster), who explained topology optimisation using the example of the Teufelstisch.
+The entire event once again offered the audience an impressive variety of topics this year: awards were given to the contributions of Nesrin Dilmen (2nd place, Best Talk) with a presentation on biologically inspired copper catalysts, Arvid Kraus (2nd place, Best Poster), who presented a paper on biologically inspired copper catalysts and Arvid Kraus (2nd place, Best Poster), who presented a paper on biologically inspired copper catalysts.
+Arvid Kraus (2nd place, Best Poster), who reported on mixing processes in the process industry, Stephanie Rommel (3rd place, Best Talk) with a lecture on the early detection of Parkinson's disease and Maximilian Eckrich (3rd place, Best Poster), who explained topology optimization using the example of the Devil's Table.

 Prize for the best abstract

-This year also saw the introduction of a prize for the best abstract.
-The award was shared by Corinna Schittenhelm and the duo Aiswarya Nair and Alex Keilmann, who received the same number of points from the reviewers.
+For the first time this year, a prize was also awarded for the best abstract: The award was shared by Corinna Schittenhelm and the duo Aiswarya Nair and Alex Keilmann, who received equal points from the reviewers.

-Aiswarya Nair has been a doctoral candidate at the Fraunhofer ITWM in the Machine Vision department and at the RPTU in the Statistics working group since December 2022.
-Alex Keilmann is doing his doctorate in the Statistics Group – and explains: ‘Our research is about analysing and modelling materials that are made up of fibres.
-We mainly work with insulating materials made of wood fibres that are used to insulate houses.’
-Together with other researchers and partners from industry, the two of them want to optimise these very insulating materials. ’However, our research is so general that it can also be applied to other materials, such as composites in the automotive industry or felts in medicine.’
+Aiswarya Nair has been a PhD student at Fraunhofer ITWM in the Image Processing department and at RPTU in the Statistics group since December 2022.
+Alex Keilmann is doing his doctorate in the Statistics Group - and explains: "Our research work is about analyzing and modeling materials that are made up of fibers.
+We mainly work with insulating materials that are made of wood fibers and are intended to insulate houses."
+Together with other researchers and partners from industry, the two want to optimize these insulation materials.
+"However, our research work is so general that it can also be applied to other materials, such as composites in the automotive industry or felts in medicine."

-Seeing the big picture of their own work
+Seeing the big picture of your own work

-Formulating a generally understandable abstract was something that Aiswarya Nair and Alex Keilmann found quite challenging: ‘Because we were two people working on the same project but on different research topics, we were able to provide each other with feedback on how understandable our text was for others.’
+Aiswarya Nair and Alex Keilmann found it quite challenging to formulate a generally understandable abstract: "The fact that two of us were working on the same project but on different research topics meant that we were able to give each other good feedback on how comprehensible our text is for others."

-Practising science communication in a protected environment – and scoring points for your future career in the process: this is exactly what doctoral students can do again in two years at the Young Researchers Symposium.
+Practicing scientific communication in a protected environment - and scoring multiple points for your future career: This is exactly what doctoral students will be able to do again in two years' time at the Young Researchers Symposium.

 Group photo Young Researcher Symposium